 My one big hope is that opportunities created by initiatives like the Ho Family Foundation Initiative at HDS will pave the way to initiate projects and research and start conversations about how Buddhist educational institutions function these days.
 I feel that Buddhist education institutions have stagnated in the sense that they’re not helping us understand Buddhism well in relation to the social, economic, political, and even historical circumstances of our times.
 Also, there is the chance to exchange resources and improve conditions both in Asia and the US.

 BDG: Ven.
 Tajay Bongsa, thank you very much for speaking with us.

-When Ven.
-Tajay Bongsa begins his master’s degree this fall, it will be another step in his commitment to engendering peace and alleviating suffering.
+Ven.
+Tajay Bongsa is presently seeking to finalize scholarship funding and, if circumstances allow, plans to begin his master’s degree this fall, which will be another step in his commitment to engendering peace and alleviating suffering.
 This is a celebration for the future of human society and for the future of Buddhism.

 Tajaying: Becoming Through Being (Official blog of Ven.
 Tajay Bongsa)